pietroruzzante/dss-llm-diabetes-demo/README.md

 | **Gemma-3-4b-instruct** | 4 | Instruct |
 | **DeepSeek-R1-Distill-Qwen-8B** | 8 | Reasoning |

-Each model was tested in **16 configurations**, resulting from the combination of:
+Each model was tested in **16 configurations**, resulting in 48 total test configurations

-- 4 **prompting strategies** (baseline, AGP-guided, multi-context, chain-of-thought)
-- 4 **safety/guardrail setups** (none, rule-based, dual-agent, hybrid)

-→ **3 models × 16 configurations = 48 total test configurations**

-Evaluation was carried out through the *ReplayBG* and *UVA/Padova* simulators over **480 digital-twin glucose traces**,
-measuring:

-- ΔTIR (change in Time-in-Range)
-- Number of hypoglycemia events
-- Consistency of reasoning
-- Inference latency on local hardware (Mac M3, 16 GB RAM)

 ## 🧩 Technical Implementation